umd-fire-coml/2020-Object-Detection-In-Aerial-Images/README.md

 ## Product Description

 This repo detects rotated and cluttered objects in aerial images.
+This can then be used to detect thing like traffic on satellite maps or for disaster relief.
 The model itself is a convoultional neural network using several groups of convolutional/deconvolutional and maxpooling layers.
 We use rotation augmentation to further account for the various rotations objects may be found in.

 ## Video Demonstration